MattiaGuarnerio/Code-Samples/Big Data & Automated Content Analysis/readme.txt

 Therefore, I avoided re-compiling it to abide by the interpretations and choices I had already made based on the existing outputs.
 In any case, the script is very similar to the base BERT Fine-Tuning script, so you can refer to the latter as a solid ground for interpretation.
 If you are unsatisfied with this choice, please contact me as soon as possible so that I can show you how the script runs.

-For a final time, I thank you for your support, and understanding.
-The course was splendid, and I greatly appreciated the effort you put in organising it.

 Best wishes,
 Mattia Guarnerio